TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 ## Current asset dialog

 Make sure the "Properties window" is checked and select any image on the list.
-A separate window for editing properties of the selected image should pop up.
+A separate window should pop up for editing its properties.

 Whenever the current asset dialog or the Images dialog is focused, you can:
 - Press Page down to move to the next image on the list.